 Executive Partners Program

-The Executive Partners Program (EPP) is an advanced mentor program which aims to connect high achieving postgraduate students with Executive Partners (EPs).
-Our EPs are current active, semi-retired, or recently retired senior executives, who desire to engage with high performing students in various roles in partnership with academic staff to contribute to students’ fuller understanding of work and industry.
+Established in 2011, the EP Program is a mentor program which aims to connect high achieving postgraduate students with Executive Partners (EPs).
+Our EP are current active, semi-retired, or recently retired senior executives, who desire to engage with high performing students in various roles in partnership with academic staff to contribute to students’ fuller understanding of work and industry.

 Why be an Executive Partner?

-- Inspire a student to reach their career potential
+- Mentor and inspire a student to reach their career potential

-- First access to the Business School’s high achieving students
+- Gain first access to the Business School’s high achieving students

 - Reflect and share your industry experience